gulnazsagatova1-ops/assignment1/README.md

 This is a final project assignment for Coding for Economists classes by Gulnaz Sagatova

+The dataset **`food-health.csv`** includes information about people’s eating habits and several health indicators such as BMI, cholesterol, and blood pressure.
+The main idea of this project is to look at how eating habits might be related to basic health conditions.

+My main goal was to practice data cleaning and analysis using **Python** and **Stata** for data cleaning, organization, and simple analysis.

 ## Folder structure
-In data folder you can download data
+- In data folder you can download data
-In code folder you can see both python and stata codes
+- In code folder you can see both python and stata codes

 ## How to reproduce the work
 ### Python